Finding a Top Financial Advisor Firm in Utah

 Crewe Advisors Investing Strategy

-There are four basic factors that Crewe Advisors takes into account when building your personalized financial plan: your current financial situation including your income and tax status, your level of risk tolerance, your overall time horizon and any financial goals you may want to reach in that time span.
-Based on these facts, the firm will invest your assets across exchange-traded funds (ETFs), mutual funds, individual fixed-income and equity securities and private securities.
+There are several basic factors that Crewe Advisors takes into account when building your personalized financial plan: your current financial situation including your income and tax status, your level of risk tolerance, your overall time horizon and any financial goals you may want to reach in that time span.
+Based on these factors, the firm will invest your assets across exchange-traded funds, mutual funds, individual fixed-income and equity securities and private securities.

 Like many other firms, Crewe believes in long-term investing.
 However, because some clients may have a need for liquidity, the firm does engage in some short-term strategies like short-term trading, short sales and margin transactions to ensure it meets those needs.

-The vast majority of TrueNorth Wealth's clients are high-net-worth individuals, who it specializes in serving.
+The vast majority of TrueNorth Wealth's clients are high-net-worth individuals.
 The firm describes its typical clients as the “elite intellectual specialists of Utah.”
 They are usually physicians, surgeons, business owners and key employees who want to protect their wealth, minimize their tax burden and plan their estate.
-A minimum of $500,000 in investable assets is typically required to begin an advisory relationship with the firm.
+A minimum of $300,000 in investable assets is typically required to begin an advisory relationship with the firm.

 TrueNorth Wealth Background

-TrueNorth Wealth was founded in 2004 and it's offered advisor services since 2007.
+TrueNorth Wealth was founded in 2004 and it has offered advisor services since 2007.
 Marty Watkins, who founded the firm and is the CEO, is the firm's majority owner.
 Aside from TrueNorth Wealth, the firm may also do business as TrueNorth Retirement Services and Idaho Medical Association Financial Services.

 The firm's primary focus is financial planning.
 It offers financial planning in five areas, including asset protection, estate planning, income tax planning and investment planning.
 Unlike many investment firms, TrueNorth Wealth does not have discretionary authority over its investing accounts, meaning it can't execute trades for clients without their express consent.
 It does, however, provide non-discretionary asset management and investment recommendations.